aeternity/protocol/epoch/api/channels_api_usage.md

 ### Channel closing
-After both parties have co-signed the `channel_close_mutual_tx` the transaction is posted on the chain and the microservice handling the offchain requests dies.
+After both parties have co-signed the `channel_close_mutual_tx` the transaction is posted on the chain and the microservice handling the off-chain requests dies.
 Parties receive the following info:
 ```
 {'action': 'info',
  'payload': {'event': 'died'}
  }
 ```
-Then the websocket connection is closed.
+Then the WebSocket connection is closed.

 ### Tracking the progress of the onchain transaction
-After calculated the hash of the `channel_close_mutual_tx` parties can track its progress as they would do with any on chain transaction
+After calculating the hash of the `channel_close_mutual_tx` parties can track its progress as they would do with any on-chain transaction
 ```
 curl 'http://127.0.0.1:3013/v2/tx/th$gCajQAyuCHwXFTSTyZWfmvJqNrikJnKfWmBsrPaAUswtNf7VP?tx_encoding=json'
 ```